 At altitudes of up to 3,500 feet, gorilla trekking through dense vegetation on the volcanic slopes of the Virungas is one of the trip's high points.
 The gorillas are magic to visit.
 Herbivores, who munch the day away, when they are not playing or sleeping, they live in family groups under the charge of an older dominant male.
 Known as the silverback, this adult male can weigh up to 350 lbs.
 Despite their size, the gorillas are shy, gentle and sensitive creatures, in great danger of extinction.
 There are several other excursions on offer here as well apart from the trek.
-For another view of the gorilla forest head out to trek a troup of golden monkeys in the lower reaches of the forest.
+For another view of the forest head out to trek a troupe of golden monkeys in the lower reaches of the forest.
 The golden monkey is a sub species of the blue monkey and is named for its vibrant colouring.
-Alternatively a tour to an indigenous group of Batwa or Pygmy can also be organised in Kisoro, this group of local peoples sadly having being relocated away from their traditional life in the forest.
-Alternatively a Pygmy dance troupe are invited to our camp to entertain with some traditional drumming.
+A Pygmy dance troupe may be invited to entertain with some traditional drumming.